-The three sources of doubt I fight every day.
+The 3 sources of doubt I fight every day with high-functioning bipolar

 Some might call high-functioning bipolar a gift.

 Not a real, I’m-so-happy-I-got-this type of gift, but a gift in the sense that it allows you to still live a full life.

 In some ways, I feel lucky for having high-functioning bipolar.
 If you have to have a mental illness, having one where you can function and live a semi-normal life is a good thing.
 But on the flip side, there are some additional struggles that come with it.

 According to Psych Central, “If you have high-functioning bipolar disorder (HFBD), you might be able to manage your bipolar disorder symptoms and complete your daily responsibilities and functions.
 You might do this so well that it doesn’t seem as if you have the condition at all.”